CMT-Benchmark: A Benchmark for Condensed Matter Theory Built by Expert Researchers: Evaluation

 \section{Evaluation}

-\para We evaluate 17 models on the full benchmark, 7 OpenAI's model (GPT-4o, GPT-4.1, GPT-5, GPT-5-mini, GPT-5-nano, GPT-o3, GPT-o4-mini); 3 Google Gemini's models (Gemini 2.0 Flash, Gemini 2.5 Flash, Gemini 2.5 Pro); 5 Anthropic's Claude models (Claude 3.7 Sonnet, Claude 4.0 Sonnet, Claude 4.1 Sonnet, Claude 4.0 Opus, Claude 4.1 Opus); and two open source models (DeepSeek v3, LLaMA Maverick).
+{Our experimental goal is to probe the \emph{out-of-the-box}, zero-shot, closed-book performance of general-purpose frontier models without any domain-specific fine-tuning on \cmt.} \para We evaluate 17 models on the full benchmark, 7 OpenAI's model (GPT-4o, GPT-4.1, GPT-5, GPT-5-mini, GPT-5-nano, GPT-o3, GPT-o4-mini); 3 Google Gemini's models (Gemini 2.0 Flash, Gemini 2.5 Flash, Gemini 2.5 Pro); 5 Anthropic's Claude models (Claude 3.7 Sonnet, Claude 4.0 Sonnet, Claude 4.1 Sonnet, Claude 4.0 Opus, Claude 4.1 Opus); and two open source models (DeepSeek v3, LLaMA Maverick).
 For the detailed case studies, we refer the reader to Appendix~\ref{sec:case_study}.
 Each model is queried with the prompt written by the author, along with a fixed component specifying formatting instructions.
 In models that support it, we passed system instructions requiring the model to provide a solution in the form of a boxed \LaTeX expression.
 We evaluate the last boxed expression from in response and grade it using the parsing and evaluation code described in Section~\ref{Section:infra}.
 The LLM's solution is marked correct if the parser determines it is equivalent to the solution provided by the problem author.
 Some models, in particular Gemini 2.5 Pro, occasionally disregard the formatting instructions and produce responses that cannot be parsed without a boxed \LaTeX environment.
 The parser failed for a small number of problems, which were human-graded.

 \para We summarize Pass@1 both overall and by topic inTable~\ref{Table:cmt_eval_results}, which reports the results as a percentage correct grouped by model and problem type.
 Overall accuracy is significantly lower than other physics-related benchmarks~\citep{qiu2025phybench,wang2025cmphysbench}.
 The best performing models were GPT-5 (30.0\%), GPT-o3 (26.0\%), and GPT-5-mini (24.0\%): the only three to score above 20\%.
 The second tier, which we defined as any models with overall $>$ 10\% but below 20\%, was comprised of: GPT-o4-mini (18.0\%), GPT-5-nano (14.0\%), Gemini 2.5 Pro (14.0\%), and LLaMA Maverick (12.0\%).
 All other models scored at or below 10\%: Gemini 2.0 Flash (10.0\%), Claude 4.0 Opus (10.0\%), Claude 4.1 Opus (8.0\%), Claude 3.7 Sonnet (6.0\%), Claude 4.0 Sonnet (6.0\%), Gemini 2.5 Flash (4.0\%), GPT-4.1 (4.0\%), DeepSeek v3 (4.0\%), Claude 4.1 Sonnet (2.0\%), and GPT-4o (2.0\%).